practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/05 - web programming/05c - PHP on the Zend Engine virtual machine/README.md

 $
 ```

-So, running mathematical calculations with JIT compilation in modern PHP can have a substantial effect on the program execution time, here by -68% (measured with: _$ multitime -n 20 php \<switches\> ./fib.php_).
+So, running arithmetic calculations with JIT compilation in modern PHP can have a substantial effect on the program execution time, here by -68% (measured with: _$ multitime -n 20 php \<switches\> ./fib.php_).

 <br/>